Notes to the Financial Statements (Unaudited)

 Amounts due from or to the CRF are the result of timing differences at year-end between when a transaction affects authorities and when it is processed through the CRF.
 Amounts due from the CRF represent the net amount of cash that the Department is entitled to draw from the CRF without further authorities to discharge its liabilities.

-- Common Services revenues are derived in accordance with the Common Services Policy, for specific internal services provided to Public Prosecution Service of Canada (PPSC).
+- Common Services revenues are derived in accordance with the Common Services Policy for specific internal services provided to Public Prosecution Service of Canada (PPSC).

 - Fines, forfeitures and awarded court costs provided for under the Contraventions Act are recognized upon receipt of payment by the Department.
 Fines and forfeitures are in effect penalties for illegal actions, rather than fees.
 These revenues are reported in "Other revenues".

 - Revenues that are non-respendable are not available to discharge the Department's liabilities.
 While expected to maintain accounting control, the Deputy Minister has no authority regarding the disposition of non-respendable revenues.
-As a result, non-respendable revenues are considered to be earned on behalf of the Government of Canada and are therefore presented in reduction of the entity's gross revenues.
+As a result, non-respendable revenues are considered to be earned on behalf of the Government of Canada and are therefore presented in reduction of the Department's gross revenues.

 (e) Expenses - recorded on the accrual basis:

 - Transfer payments are recorded as expenses when authorization for the payment exists and the recipient has met the eligibility criteria or the entitlements established for the transfer payment program.
-In situations where payments do not form part of an existing program, transfer payments are recorded as expenses when the Government announces a decision to make a non-recurring transfer, provided the enabling legislation or authorization for payment receives parliamentary approval prior to the completion of the financial statements.

 - Vacation pay and compensatory leave are expensed as the benefits accrue to employees under their respective terms of employment.
 The liability is calculated based on salary levels in effect at March 31 and the number of days remaining unpaid at the end of the fiscal year.
 Payments of these obligations are funded through future year appropriations.